 What expenses do NOT get factored into DTI?

 The following payments are not included in DTI calculation: Monthly utilities, car insurance expenses, cable and cell phone bills, health insurance costs and groceries.
-For talk to a lender for a proper assessment and to understand which of your payments should be included.
+Talk to a lender for a proper assessment and to understand which of your payments should be included.

 Does DTI impact your credit score impact